 Some concern has been raised in the past over the elemental mercury used in amalgam (which we will get into soon), but there’s no need to worry.
 As of 2017, the FDA says that amalgam fillings are safe for adults and children six years old and older.
 Millions of people have amalgam fillings, and after extensive research and review of amalgam studies, the FDA has not found any reason to limit its use.

 You might be thinking, “why use mercury?”
-Mercury is used in amalgam because it helps make the filling material flexible.
+Tiny amounts of mercury are used in amalgam because it helps make the filling material flexible.
 When mixed with an alloy powder, mercury creates a compound that is soft enough to mix and press into the tooth.
 Another upside is that it hardens quickly and can withstand the forces of biting and chewing over many years.

-Since mercury is a metal that occurs naturally in the environment, everyone is exposed to mercury in some form, whether through the air, drinking water, soil or food.
-So, having some contact with mercury through amalgam isn’t all that much different from other daily exposures.
+Since mercury is a metal that occurs naturally in the environment, everyone is exposed to mercury in some form, whether through the air, drinking water, soil, or food.
+So, having some contact with very low levels of mercury through amalgam isn’t all that much different from other daily exposures.